M.S., School Counseling

 Program Goals

 The School Counseling Program is approved by the Nebraska Department of Education (NDE) and accredited by the Higher Learning Commission (HLC).
 The program is modeled after the American School Counseling Association (ASCA) national model and aligns with the NDE's endorsement for school counseling.
-The program goals encompass the following categories:

 Admission Requirements